-Details Annual leave entitlement (excluding bank holidays) Bank holiday entitlement Method of calculating holiday pay (i.e. based on fixed salary only or incl. entitlements to variable remuneration such as bonuses, allowances, commission or overtime pay?)
-Maternity or paternity or shared parental leave entitlement and pay Sick leave entitlement and pay Redundancy pay entitlement (statutory / enhanced / contractual / discretionary)
+CONTRACTUAL PAY AND BENEFITS Details Annual Bank Method of calculating holiday Maternity or paternity or Sick leave Redundancy pay (i.e. based on fixed salary pay entitlement holiday shared parental leave entitlement leave only or incl. entitlements to entitlement and pay entitlement entitlemen and pay (statutory / (excluding variable remuneration such as enhanced / bank bonuses, allowances, contractual / commission or overtime pay?) holidays) discretionary) Emp No 1 Emp No 2 Emp No Emp No Emp No Emp No Emp No

+PENSIONS

+Details Employee pension contribution rate Employer pension contribution rate Please provide the name of the pension scheme and a link to the pension scheme website Is the scheme an occupational pension scheme as defined in the Pension Schemes Act 1993?
+If the scheme is not an occupational pension scheme, what type of scheme is it?
+E.g. personal pension scheme?
+Type of pension provision e.g. defined benefit (CARE or final salary, and whether a public sector scheme e.g. CSPS, NHSPS, LGPS etc. or a broadly comparable scheme) or a defined contribution scheme or an auto enrolment master trust?

 Emp No 1

 Emp No 2

 Emp No

 Emp No

 Emp No

 Emp No

 Emp No

-PENSIONS Is the scheme Type of pension provision e.g. an defined benefit (CARE or final Please provide If the scheme is not occupational Employee the name of the salary, and whether a public sector Employer an occupational pension pension pension pension scheme pension scheme, scheme e.g. CSPS, NHSPS, LGPS Details scheme as contribution contribution and a link to the what type of scheme etc. or a broadly comparable defined in the pension scheme is it?
-E.g. personal scheme) or a defined contribution rate rate Pension website pension scheme? scheme or an auto enrolment Schemes Act master trust?
-1993?
-Emp No 1 Emp No 2 Emp No Emp No Emp No Emp No Emp No

 PENSIONS

 Details If the Employee is in the Local Government Pension Scheme, please supply details of Fund and Administering Authority.
 If the Employee is in the Civil Service Pension Scheme, please provide details of the Admission Agreement.
 If the Employee is in the NHSPS, please provide details of the Direction Letter.
 If the Employee is in a broadly comparable pension scheme, please supply a copy of the GAD certificate of Broad Comparability.
 Did Fair Deal or any other similar pension protection for ex-public sector employees apply to the employee when they TUPE transferred into your employment?
 If so, what was the nature of that protection (e.g. right to participate in a public sector pension scheme, or a broadly comparable scheme, or to bulk transfer past pension service into their current scheme)?
 If Fair Deal, Best Value or other pension protection applied, which public sector employer did they originally transfer out of and when?

 Emp No 1

 Emp No 2

 Emp No

 Emp No

 Emp No

 Emp No

 Emp No

-OTHER THER
+OTHER

-Details Security Chec Level rity Clearance y date Additional info or c omments
+Details Security Check Level Security Clearance Expiry date Additional info or comments

 Emp No 1

 Emp No 2

-Emp No

-Emp No

-Emp No

-Emp No

 Emp No